kjmath/portfolio/_projects/modeling-emission.md

 ## Design Optimization with CasADi and AeroSandbox

-The modeling and optimization work leverages the [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox#readme) framework, a flexible framework for implementing and solving high-dimensional engineering problems including fully- or under-constrained systems of nonlinear, implicit, and differential equations.
+The modeling and optimization work leverages the [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox#readme){:target="_blank" rel="noopener noreferrer"} framework, a flexible framework for implementing and solving high-dimensional engineering problems including fully- or under-constrained systems of nonlinear, implicit, and differential equations.
-AeroSandbox solves design problems using the [CasADi](https://web.casadi.org/) framework for automatic differentiation.
+AeroSandbox solves design problems using the [CasADi](https://web.casadi.org/){:target="_blank" rel="noopener noreferrer"} framework for automatic differentiation.
 Automatic differentiation is a method for evaluating computational function derivatives by decomposing functions into elementary functions which have known derivatives, and then combining those derivatives using the chain rule.
 It can be used to compute derivatives for gradient-based optimization schemes and provides a computationally efficient method to solve high-dimensional engineering problems.